swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

   threads, writes don't overlap with reads or writes coming from the same thread, and that the pointer is not used after the value is moved or consumed.
-- When the value is moved, a bitwise copy of its memory is performed to the new address of the value in its new owner.
-As currently implemented, raw storage types are not suitable for storing values which are not bitwise-movable, such as nontrivial C++ types, Objective-C weak references, and data structures such as `pthread_mutex_t` which are implemented in C as always requiring a fixed address.
+- By default, when the value is moved a bitwise copy of its memory is performed to the new address of the value in its new owner.
+This makes it unsuitable to store not bitwise-movable types such as nontrivial C++ types, Objective-C weak references, and data structures such as `pthread_mutex_t` which are implemented in C as always requiring a fixed address.
+However, you can provide `movesAsLike` to the `like:` version of this attribute to enforce that moving the value will defer its move semantics to the type it's like.
+This makes it suitable for storing such values that are not bitwise-movable.
+Note that the raw storage for this variant must always be properly initialized after initialization because foreign moves will assume an initialized state.

 Using the `@_rawLayout` attribute will suppress the annotated type from being implicitly `Sendable`.
 If the type is safe to access across threads, it